 We administers the scheme on behalf of the Department for Business, Energy and Industrial Strategy.
 Our role is to assess generators’ eligibility, run OLR auctions and to share the costs of the scheme fairly across all electricity suppliers.

-Our data shows how our customers rate our customer service and details of our performance against our three key indicators:
+Our data shows details of our performance against our three key indicators:

 - How quickly we respond to stakeholders.